pikaia79/baud/doc/Architecture.md

 1, select two PSRG as the destinations

+2, notify the source partition leader to do streaming backup of WALs

-2, call the two raft leaders to setup async filtered replication with the original to-be-splitted partition leader
+2, call the two dest partition leaders to load the snapshot of the source partition and then consume the WAL stream from CFS

-3, replicate
+3, stop the source partition raft group

 4, cutover